octobercms/docs/3.x/extend/lists/list-controller.md

 ## Displaying the List

-Usually lists are displayed in the index [view](controllers-ajax.md) file.
+Usually lists are displayed in the [index view](../system/views.md) file.
 Since lists include the toolbar, the view file will consist solely of the single `listRender` method call.

 ```php
 <?= $this->listRender() ?>
 ```

-<a id="oc-multiple-list-definitions"></a>
 ## Multiple List Definitions

 The list behavior can support multiple lists in the same controller using named definitions.
 The `$listConfig` property can be defined as an array where the key is a definition name and the value is the configuration file.